 As email marketers, we’re used to looking at metrics such as opens, blocks or bounces to monitor our deliverability, trying to assess how healthy our email lists are or how well we’re applying email best practices based on past performance.
 We decide to segment out inactive users when we see our open rates fall or change our templates when we see big images have made our amazing email land in the spam folder.

 But what if instead of reacting we could start anticipating?

 Email marketers are increasingly citing deliverability as one of their main barriers to effective marketing, with 37% of marketers citing it as a top concern in 2019.
 And while some email players already offer tools that provide data and advice on the performance of an email campaign, their use to prevent deliverability issues is still not fully adopted.

 In 2020, the wider adoption of these features will allow marketers to change the way they think about email and email deliverability.
-Tools like email validations will enable senders to clean their contact lists before sending and to better protect their sender reputation, and inbox placement will allow users to diagnose deliverability issues and optimize their emails before pressing Send.
+Tools like email verifications will enable senders to clean their contact lists before sending and to better protect their sender reputation, and inbox placement will allow users to diagnose deliverability issues and optimize their emails before pressing Send.